Survey of Israel: Survey of Israel responsibilities

 The standard map series at the present is the 1:50,000, from which the 1:100,000 series is derived.
 The present editions of these series were produced by analogical methods and revised by digital methods.
 In addition, a number of 1:25,000 maps have been produced, all based on the National GIS digital data files, managed by the Survey.
-It would be appropriate to say that all map series are in the stage of transition to a digital cartographic process.
+All map series are in the stage of transition to a digital cartographic process.
 Additional products worth mentioning are town plans and the Atlas of Israel being produced with the cooperation of the Hebrew University of Jerusalem.

 The topic of geoinformatics has been entrusted to the Survey by government decisions of 1990 and 1993, meaning that the Survey is responsible for the National GIS databank, including a uniform set of codes to ensure compatibility and an interministerial forum which is a platform for discussion and formulation of policy.

 The National GIS includes a topographic data bank, derived from aerial photographs at the scale 1:40,000 and periodically revised.
 The data bank consists of 10 data layers with appropriate codes.
 There is also a cadastral data bank, based on cadastral maps and plans.
 It is used to supply information and to manage cadastral operations, but it has no legal standing equal to the original documents.
-In addition, there is a bank of addresses, in larger population centers, managed in cooperation with the National Census Bureau.
+In addition, there is a bank of addresses, in larger population centers, managed in cooperation with the Israel Central Bureau of Statistics, which is in charge of periodic censuses.